 Better run the benchmark yourself to get unbiased results.

-is a flaglibrary(checkmate)
+x is a flaglibrary(checkmate)

 library(ggplot2)